reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

-# Analyze data in a data warehouse
+# Exercise 3: Analyze data in a data warehouse

+### Estimated Duration: 30 minutes

 In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics; including the ability to insert, update, and delete data in the tables.

-This lab will take approximately **30** minutes to complete.
+## Lab objectives

+You will be able to complete the following tasks:

+-

-## Create a data warehouse
+### Task 1: Create a data warehouse

 Now that you already have a workspace, it's time to switch to the *Data Warehouse* experience in the portal and create a data warehouse.